MARKS / caride RESIDENCE - new york, NY

 Photos by David Frazer

-Icahn Penthouse - (to be completed in 2012) new york, ny
+Icahn Penthouse - new york, ny

 a midtown penthouse with 5000 sf of outdoor terraces.